 The CESS Board governs the work and the mission of CESS, guided by the Society’s articles and bylaws.
-Board members serve as volunteers and are actively involved in developing and managing CESS’ strategy and activities.
+Board Directors serve as volunteers and are actively involved in developing and managing CESS’ strategy and activities.
 They engage in CESS business through active participation in board meetings held digitally each month and in-person at each Annual Conference.

-The President-Elect is a three-year role which cycles through the positions of: President-Elect (year 1), President (year 2) and Past President (year 3).
+The President-Elect is a three-year role which cycles through the positions of: President Elect (year 1), President (year 2) and Past President (year 3).
 At any one time, each role is filled and these 3 persons make up the Society’s Executive Committee.
 Each year, a President-Elect and two new Board Members are elected, as the Past-President and two Board Members’ terms end.
 Board members take up their positions at the Annual Conference that is held after the elections.

-Jennifer Murtazashvili (2016-2019) // University of Pittsburgh, USA
+Omar Sadr (2023-2026) // University of Pittsburgh, USA

 Ex-officio Board Members (non-voting)

 Katia Clod-Svensson, Society Administrator (2022-) Inge Snip, Director of Communications (2022-) media at centraleurasia dot org Tima Moldogazíev, Treasurer (2021-) // Pennsylvania State University and American University of Central Asia Foundation, USA